-WARNING: The entire machine safety system must be tested at the start of every shift.
+The entire machine safety system must be tested at the start of every shift.
 Machine testing should include: (1) proper machine operation and stopping capability; and (2) verification of proper installation and settings of all point of operation guards and devices before the operation is released for production.

-Caution: Pylons should be mounted in a manner so that ony authorized personnel can change the mounting or location.
+Pylons should be mounted in a manner so that any authorized personnel can change the mounting or location.

-Caution: Additional guards may be required to prevent the operator from standing between the light curtain and the point of operation.
+Additional guards may be required to prevent the operator from standing between the light curtain and the point of operation.

-Locate pylons so the working zone is guarded from reaching around, over, and under the PPG Series system to the point of operation or hazard zone.
+1) Locate pylons so the working zone is guarded from reaching around, over, and under the PPG Series system to the point of operation or hazard zone.
 Mounting of pylons should be shock mounted (see Safeguarding with Mechanical Guards, Appendix A).
-NOTE: For location of pylons in relation to the hazard area, refer to Federal Register 1910.217 (c) (3) (iii) (e) and Table 0-10 (both are available in Appendix A).